How Cycling Helped Me Manage My Diabetes—Is It Really the Cure Everyone Claims?

 Cycling, in particular, has a few specific advantages:

-• Low impact on joints: Unlike running or high-impact exercises, cycling is gentle on the knees and joints, making it an excellent choice for people with diabetes who may also have joint issues.
+• Low Impact on Joints: Unlike running or high-impact exercises, cycling is gentle on the knees and joints, making it an excellent choice for people with diabetes who may also have joint issues.

-• Improves cardiovascular health: Cardiovascular disease is a leading complication of diabetes, and cycling strengthens the heart and improves circulation.
+• Improves Cardiovascular Health: Cardiovascular disease is a leading complication of diabetes, and cycling strengthens the heart and improves circulation.

-• Mental health benefits: Managing diabetes can be stressful.
+• Mental Health Benefits: Managing diabetes can be stressful.
 Cycling gave me an outlet to de-stress, which also helped stabilize my blood sugar levels.

-After six months of regular cycling, I noticed additional improvements in my physical and mental well-being, including lower cholesterol and more energy throughout the day.
+After six months of regular cycling, I noticed additional improvements in my physical and mental well-being, including lower cholesterol and more energy throughout the day

 These improvements were confirmed by my doctor, who noted that my numbers were better than ever.